prijb/L1ScoutingAnalyzer/README.md

 egPhi: var * float32,
 egIso: var * int32,
 ...

 ```

 ## L1 Scouting data

 ### 2023
 Data collected during 2023 available in DAS, more info in [this](https://indico.cern.ch/event/1381539/contributions/5806977/attachments/2799342/4883215/L1scoutingdataavailability.pdf) slide.
-A new data tier `L1SCOUT` will to be used for 2024 data.
 DAS query:
 ```
 file dataset=/L1ScoutUGMTCALO/Run2023C-v1/RAW run=368636